 I’m going to take a guess and say the year was probably 1966…. that would make me 8 years old in that photo.
 We lived in a small town called Yucaipa, in the foothills of the eastern San Bernardino mountains.
-It was a town, maybe around 8,000 population at that time, right about 2,600 feet elevation.
+The town was maybe around 8,000 population at that time, right about 2,600 feet elevation.
 My father was a contractor and began building custom homes around the town, so we moved a few times… always into a new house that he just built.
-This boyhood home was at the top of the town, in the hills…. the only house on a dead-end street of about 500 feet in length.
+This boyhood home was at the top of Yucaipa, in the hills…. the only house on a dead-end street of about 800 feet in length.
 Across the street was an asphalt embankment that rose up to an old abandoned peach orchard about 5 feet above the road, and even though the orchard was not tended, it still produced some peaches.
 I would go with my Dad and pick a few, take them home, cut them up in a bowl and pour cream over them.

 I was one of 5 children….. a sister being the eldest… 18 years older than me, then my two brothers, another sister 5 years older, and then me.
 The eldest sister and my two brothers were out of the house before I could recall… my sis getting married when I was born, and my brothers both entered the military….
 The eldest brother, Jim, into the Navy…. and Bob into the Air Force, leaving me with my sister Carol to grow up with.